takemaru/graphillion/README.md

 ```

 Small hitting sets (e.g., less than five lines) might imply
 vulnerability of the network.
-We now find several small failure
+We now find 767 small failure
 patterns, which should be investigated carefully.

 ```python